dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/99_1_Extra_Problems.md

 - If $f$ is continuous, is it necessarily the case that $f'$ is continuous?
 - If $f_n \to f$, is it necessarily the case that $f_n'$ converges to $f'$ (or at all)?
+- Is it true that the sum of differentiable functions is differentiable?
+- Is it true that the limit of integrals equals the integral of the limit?
+- Is it true that a limit of continuous functions is continuous?
+- Prove that uniform convergence implies pointwise convergence implies a.e. convergence, but none of the implications may be reversed.

 Measure Theory